+PLP (including PLP-7(a) Small Loans and PLP-CAPLines),

+PLP-EWCP, SBA Express

-PLP (including PLP-7(a) Small Loans and PLP-CAPLines), PLP-EWCP, SBA ExpressExport Express Lender drafts and signs on SBA's behalf including PLP-EWCP lenders, may develop Authorization conditions that are not preapproved in the Boilerplates and use them without prior SBA approval, provided they are only used one time.
+Export Express Lender drafts and signs on SBA's behalf

+D. Processing center counsel must review and approve any Authorization that proposes to deviate from the Boilerplate language with the following exception.
+PLP lenders, including PLP-EWCP lenders, may develop Authorization conditions that are not preapproved in the Boilerplates and use them without prior SBA approval, provided they are only used one time.
 Whenever a PLP Lender, including a PLP-EWCP lender, develops and uses a non-standard condition, an explanation for its development must be in the loan file.